aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/SFTP-Connectors/Send-Files/README.md

   `aws s3api list-objects-v2 --bucket $LANDING_BUCKET`

-You shouldn't see any objects.
+The output should not contain any objects.

 - Now confirm files partner\_01/dataset.json and partner\_01/dataset.json.gpg were successfully deleted from the output bucket:

   `aws s3api list-objects-v2 --bucket $OUTPUT_BUCKET`

-You shouldn't see any objects.
+The output should not contain any objects.

 ### Step 4.5: Review the S3 content at destination